 Swap single-use plastic

 Only a small fraction of single-use plastic is recycled, while the rest ends up polluting water bodies and landfills.
 You should stop using disposable straws and cutlery and instead get metal or wooden alternatives.
-If you’re a regular coffee drinker, take your own reusable cup to the coffee shop.
+If you’re a regular coffee drinker, take your own reusable mug to the coffee shop.
+Also remember to bring reusable bags when you shop,

 It’s a shame if you’re still using paper when there are electronic alternatives available.
 To start with, you should opt for a paperless option for your electricity, gas, bank statements and other bills.
 Electronic copies not only reduce paper use but also allow you to manage and view bills easily.